CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 fastMod/16384/224       41.3 us         41.3 us        68449
 ```

 Our `ceil=128` cases perform the worst because of the bad miss-prediction rate.
-Our %32 cases are slightly worse than our `baseMod`, but not terrible.
+Our `ceil=32` cases are slightly worse than our `baseMod`, but not terrible.
 That's because the branch is biased towards one side, and the BPU does a decent job and predicting the outcomes.
 However, the loop is not skipping many modulo operations, and we still occasionally pay the price for miss-predicting.
-The %224 cases are similar performance, if not slightly better than `baseMod`.
-That's because the BPU is predicting the branch outcomes faily well because the branch is biased, and we're skipping many of the modulo operations.
+The `ceil=224` cases are similar, if not slightly better performance than `baseMod`.
+That's because the BPU is doing a good job predicting the biased branch outcomes and we're skipping the majority of the modulo operations.

 ### Side Note - Avoiding Unnecessary Complexity

-But why not just re-generate new random numbers each iteration?
+Why not just re-generate new random numbers each iteration?
 Generating random numbers takes time.
 If we added the random number generation within the benchmarking loop, we'd have to account for that in the results.
-By simply increasing the size of our vectors to simulate streaming random numbers, we can keep our benchmarking loop clean.
+By simply increasing the size of our vectors to simulate streaming random numbers, we can keep our benchmarking loop clean of the random number generation overhead.

 ## Concluding Remarks

 - *"the most valuable thing I learned from this talk is to branch my modulos lol"* - Anonymous YouTube comment

-One difficult part of benchmarking is not falling the many subtle pitfalls.
+One of the difficult parts of benchmarking is not falling the many subtle pitfalls.
 When we write a benchmark, that doesn't mean our work is done.
 We must first verify that we are measuring what we set out to measure.
 In our case, we intended to measure the performance of using a branch to avoid always performing the expensive modulo operation when we have random input data.
 However, what we actually measured the the performance of using a branch that is _almost always predicted correctly_ to avoid an expensive modulo operation.

 While it seems that this benchmark from [Chandler's talk](https://youtu.be/nXaxk27zwlk) has some key problems, it still contains a lot of valuable insights.
 One of the key points from the talk is to go out and measure things.
-In this case, it just so happens that we needed to measure a few more things (namely the branch miss-prediction rate).
+In this case, it just so happens that we needed to measure a few more things (the branch miss-prediction rates).
 Looks like the example wasn't so crazy after all.

 As always, feel free to contact me with questions.